5 tips for expanding your business with cross-border trade

 5. Work with experts

-Export Development Canada, the Canadian Trade Commissioner and the Canada Business Network are great places to seek free expert advice.
+Export Development Canada and the Canadian Trade Commissioner are great places to seek free expert advice.
 They can help you access market, financial and supply chain assistance.
 They can also explain some of the additional cross-border services available to Canadian small businesses, including CANPASS and Nexus, which speed up border crossings for frequent, pre-approved cross-border travellers.

 If you're looking for ways to grow your business, cross-border trade is a potentially lucrative option.
 Consider the risks and opportunities, and get expert advice to help decide whether this opportunity could work for you and your business.